capeprivacy/documentation/docs/libraries/cape-python/quickstart.md

 # Cape Python API

-This guide walks through a simple example using Cape Python with both Pandas or Spark.
+This guide walks through an example of using Cape Python with both Pandas or Spark.

 ## Prerequisites